 The Future of the Democratic Party is at Stake

-Turn Out to Vote on January 7th for 14 Delegates Representing Your Vision
+Turn Out to Vote on January 13th for 14 Delegates Representing A Progressive Vision

 What are Assembly District Delegates?

 Assembly District Delegates (aka ADEMs) represent San Luis Obispo County and Northern Santa Barbara County at the state Democratic Party and the local SLO County Democratic Party.
 They are the ones who decide on party platform, rules, resolutions, and most importantly, endorsements.

-After November’s devastating election results it’s now time for new transformative leadership.
-One that stands for bold progressive change, representing the people, not the 1%, led to unprecedented engagement and huge electoral wins in 2018.
+Together, at the 2017 ADEMs we swept in new transformative leadership, winning all 14 seats.
+This bold progressive change, representing the people, not the 1%, led to unprecedented engagement and huge electoral wins in 2018.
 Let’s continue the momentum.
-Show up and vote in the caucus style election to ensure progressives lead the party to overwhelming victories in 2018 and beyond.
+Show up and vote in the caucus style election to ensure progressives lead the party to overwhelming victories in 2020 and beyond.